abednarz210/Power_BI_SALES/README.md

 ### Outcomes

-* Adding Visualizations to Reports and Dashboards:
+* Adding Visualizations to Reports and Dashboards

-Implemented various visualization types (bar charts, line graphs, etc.) to simplify complex data, ensuring the right visual is chosen to match the data's story.
+Utilized various visualization types (bar charts, line graphs, etc.) to break down complex data, ensuring each visual effectively conveyed the data's narrative.
+Additionally, implemented time series analysis to identify trends and forecast future consumer behavior.

-* Designing Accessible Reports and Dashboards:
+* Designing Accessible Reports and Dashboards
 Focused on accessibility by incorporating high-contrast colors, text alternatives, and keyboard navigation, enhancing usability for all users.

-* Using Visualizations for Data Analysis:
+* Using Visualizations for Data Analysis
 Leveraged visualizations to identify trends, correlations, and outliers, using interactive elements like filters for deeper data exploration.

 ### Conclusion